astar-security/Lestat/README.md

 [+]	disabled     account operators    e.philippe               Prosac2k19
 ```
 Two CSV files are produced: `users_compromised.csv` and `group_compromised.csv`.
 They contain the full results.

+_NOTE: the tool will ignore every line which does not have at least one ':' separator.
+If more than one ':' is detected, it will only retain the first and the second fields and ignore the rest.
+So, the direct result of `john --format=NT --show DOMAIn_HASHES.txt` will be correctly parsed (but you will see many warning)_

 ### Loot for SysAdmin:
 Get some stats in addition of the CSV files :